cloud-at-cost/CaC-Panel-Extension/README.md

-# C@C Panel Helper Google Chrome Extension
+# C@C Panel Helper Browser Extension

 This extension aims to help users with the CloudatCost panel and supplements some of their features as well integrates with other services.